 2015: Amir Pasic named Eugene R. Tempel Dean

-2015: Lilly Family School of Philanthropy moved to University Hall on the IUPUI campus
+2015: Lilly Family School of Philanthropy moved to University Hall on the IU Indianapolis campus

 2015: Establishment of the Mays Family Institute on Diverse Philanthropy in honor of William and Rose Mays